Our Organs in the News

 Once you understand the musical relationships behind the numerical markings on the stops, you're ready to tackle their names.
 The names of organ stops have developed over centuries and they may be of English, German, French or Italian derivation.
 All stops on the organ, however, are divided into four tonal “families,” - Principals, Flutes, Strings and Reeds.

 The Principal stops of a church organ are the tonal colors which have the characteristic sounds of the organ and do not imitate any orchestral instrument.
 The Principals on your organ may be referred to as “Principal,” “Diapason” or “Montre,” and also include any stops which include the words “Octave” or “Bass.”
 The Principal sounds are often used for hymns and the liturgy, and you should familiarize yourself with your instrument's Principal Chorus (A chorus is a group of stops designed to work together as a cohesive sound.)
-Here is an example of a typical Principal Chorus: Principal 8', Octave 4', Super Octave 2', Mixture VIII.
+Here is an example of a typical Principal Chorus: Principal 8', Octave 4', Super Octave 2', Mixture IV.

 Some tips for using Principals: When you are accompanying congregational singing, remember that the congregation sings at the 8' pitch level.
 To lead, and to enable the congregation to hear, it is wise to use at least the 4' above the 8'.